Mike Lindell claims Fox News ‘canceled’ him after network stops running MyPillow ads

-(The Hill) — Election denier and MyPillow CEO Mike Lindell is claiming that Fox News stopped running his company’s commercials on the network, asserting that he was “canceled” in an effort to silence him, a claim that Fox denies.
+(The Hill) — Election denier and MyPillow CEO Mike Lindell is claiming that Fox News stopped running his company’s commercials on the network, asserting that he was “canceled” to silence him, a claim that Fox denies.

 Lindell went public on Friday, sharing a video on X, where, apart from pleading for monetary support in a time of “cancelation,” he expressed suspicions that the network is “getting rid” of “his voice.”